jairusgadmeneses/AuditEye-II/README.md

 - Multi-Document Comparison
 - Executive Audit Report Generation

-The repository includes the complete **n8n workflow JSON**, allowing reviewers to inspect the backend orchestration and Fireworks AI integration.
+The repository includes the complete **n8n workflow JSON**, allowing reviewers to inspect the orchestration and Fireworks AI integration used throughout the application.

 ---